Cloud Security Best Practices

-Arcane Strategies takes security seriously and may be obliged, by state and/or federal law, to enforce security practices for the protection of PII and PCI data.
+Arcane Strategies takes security seriously and may be obliged, by state and/or federal law, to enforce cloud security best practices for the protection of PII and PCI data.
 This may be required but is not limited to sites accepting credit card payments, personal identification information, healthcare and patient data, bio-pharmaceutical and FDA regulated data, or subject to government compliance and GDPR compliance.
 Arcane Strategies will make no exception, by client request or otherwise, toward ensuring compliance with regulations such as HIPAA, PCI, FDA CFR-21, Govt 508, or otherwise.
 As a service provider, Arcane Strategies does not accept responsibility for the hosting provider’s responsibilities to the aforementioned compliance laws and regulations nor ISO, RFC, IA/IEC or ISA99 standards.
 Arcane Strategies is not an ISO certified cyber security service provider.

 - Secure Keys and Passwords: Private/Public Keys and all passwords are only shared within Arcane’s network, through an encrypted password vault behind Arcane’s VPN and Arcane’s DevOps tool.